Daniel-Walbolt/vuelidify/README.md

 	// Make sure your names are unique between your validators. name?: string,
 	// the unique identifier for this validation result.
 Assigned internally.
-	// you can use this ID to identify your DOM elements that display error messages. id? string,
+	// you can use this to identify your DOM elements that display error messages. id? string,
 	// required for determining whether or not this validator passed
 	isValid: boolean,